Travelling with your visa

 Do I need to apply for a Schengen visa?

-Nationals of other countries will usually require a visa to enter the Schengen area.
-However, it is important to check with the embassy or consulate of the country that you wish to visit before making travel arrangements.
-As a rule, people whose nationality does not appear in the following list do require a Schengen visa:
+Nationals of the following countries will usually require a visa to enter the Schengen area.
+However, it is important to check with the embassy, consulate or high commission of the country that you wish to visit before making travel arrangements.

 Types of Schengen visas